Andy050492/Andy050492/README.md

 - 👋 Hi, I’m Andy
-- 👀 I’m interested in Digital Marketing
+- 👀 I’m interested in SWIFT
-- 🌱 I’m currently learning in SMM
+- 🌱 I’m currently learning in swift
-- 💞️ I’m looking to collaborate on SMM
+- 💞️ I’m looking to collaborate on mobile develpment
 - 📫 How to reach me ...Inbox me at dyrivera91@gmail.com

 <!---